Admission arrangements to Wadebridge School

 Admissions outside the coordinated scheme

-At the present time the Local Authority will be handling in-year admissions for 2017/18 and applications for places must be made on the common application form.
+At the present time the Local Authority will be handling in-year admissions and applications for places must be made on the common application form.
 In the event of a place being available in the appropriate year group an offer of a place will be made.
 If no places are available, unfortunately the child will be refused a place at the school.

 Parents of children who are refused a place at the school will be notified of their right of appeal and will receive advice from the Local Authority regarding alternative schools.